ltrgoddard/thesis/temp.markdown

 > position from which to induce, perform, or merely conceive modernity’s
 > end.[^294]

-Following John-Joseph Goux, Blanton argues that ‘the gesture to an origin of economics or an origin of capital fatally undermines the hegemonic notion of the symbol’—a left-wing history of substance consists precisely in the performance of this gesture.[^295] But is this performance actually undertaken by Prynne in ‘A Note on Metal’, or does
+\noindent Following John-Joseph Goux, Blanton argues that ‘the gesture to an origin of economics or an origin of capital fatally undermines the hegemonic notion of the symbol’—a left-wing history of substance consists precisely in the performance of this gesture.[^295] But is this performance actually undertaken by Prynne in ‘A Note on Metal’, or does